Karthikn/DevOps-environment-setup/README.md

   - Logs are stored in `/logs/`.
 - **Centralized Backup Execution**:
   - Manual execution is supported via `ci_cd_wrapper.sh`.

+## Screenshots

+The following screenshots demonstrate the setup and output of the backup scripts and logs.
+They provide a visual confirmation of the successful configuration and operation of the backup processes.

 ## Ownership and License
 - **Owner**: Karthikn